 Analyse slot sizing (inc. custom sizes)

 - CPU = smallest reservation or 256MHz (whichever is smaller).
-Override using das.slotCPUinMHZ.
+Override online pharmacy no prescription using das.slotCPUinMHZ.
 Set a minimum using das.vmCPUMinMHZ.

 - Current slot size is shown in ‘Advanced Runtime Info’ for cluster